Double Major in Political Science

 To graduate with a Double Major, a candidate must have an average of 60% or better in courses required for both Major programs (excluding 1000-level courses).
 A student receiving 55% or less on any Political Science course at the 2000-level or higher is expected to seek advice from the Department at the start of the next semester to ensure that adequate progress is being maintained.

 Students interested in a Double Major should formally declare by the time that they have completed 6 Political Science courses (18 credit hours) to ensure that appropriate course selections are made.
-Candidates may consult with the Head of the Department or its Undergraduate Advisor to receive advice on Political Science course selections.
+Candidates may consult with the Head of the Department or its Undergraduate Liaison to receive advice on Political Science course selections.

 Double Major Requirements - Political Science